 Think about everything that makes an Ivy League education so exciting and how your experience has prepared you for college.
 If you jot down all these ideas, you’re sure to land on an impressive topic and write a well-written essay.

-Getting into any of the Ivies is tough.
-If you seek an admission consultant’s help, you’re no longer alone in the application process.
 Admissions experts have insider knowledge of Ivy League schools and know how to tailor an application in a way sure to catch attention.
-With a masterfully-created application and an admission consultant’s support, you’re sure to have a better chance of admission!
+With a masterfully-created application and the support of our experts at Quad Education, you’re sure to have a better chance of admission!

 Recent data shows Cornell University is the Ivy League school with the highest acceptance rate.